nulab/backlog-bulk-issue-registration-gas/README_en.md

-# Backlog bulk issue registration for Google Apps Script
+# Backlog bulk issue registration via Google Sheets

 This is a tool to bulk register issues with Backlog using Google Docs (Spreadsheet).